In this article

 Below are some of the best ways to prevent a sore throat after drinking:

-Drinking fluids such as water after a night of drinking will help prevent symptoms such as dry mouth, fatigue, insomnia, and headache.
+Drinking fluids such as water after a night of drinking will help reduce or prevent symptoms such as dry mouth, fatigue, insomnia, and headache.
 In addition, your body will recover by regaining water lost during urination.

 Dry air is also known to cause a sore throat after drinking.
 According to experts, breathing dry air, especially through the mouth, can cause a scratchy and dry throat.4